Skip to main content

 Lake Michigan and its tributaries in Indiana provide a number of fishing opportunities for salmon, trout, perch, whitefish, and other species.

 Any trout or salmon taken from the Lake Michigan tributaries defined in this section must be hooked in the mouth.
-Foul-hooked fish must be returned to the water from which they were foul-hooked.
+Foul-hooked fish must be returned to the body of water from which they were foul-hooked.

 • The bag limit for yellow perch is 15 while fishing Indiana waters (even if you have a fishing license from a neighboring state).